yuehanwang17mcp/big-data-spring2018/week-01/PSet0_HelloWorld_Setup_Github.md

 ## Modify the Python Script (5 points)

 Fork a copy of the class repository.
 Then clone your fork of the repo.
 Finally, duplicate the `first-script.py` into the provided 'submission' folder.
 Change the message that the script prints to the console.
 Stage, commit, push!
+As a reminder, this push will store your changes in the FORK of the class repo, not the original class repo.
+So don't worry about breaking it!